Last week, the South Australian Police Ombudsman called for a constable’s police powers to be revoked in the interests of public safety.

 On 29 May 2014, Magistrate Stefan Metanomski dismissed all charges against both Jones and Mackie.
 The magistrate found that police had “exceeded their authority” when dealing with the men.

-The magistrate found Constable Schwarz’s version of events to be inaccurate and unreliable, finding there was a real possibility the officer was embellishing his story to justify his actions.
+The magistrate found the constable’s version of events to be inaccurate and unreliable, finding there was a real possibility the officer was embellishing his story to justify his actions.

-The video footage was inconsistent with Schwarz’s version of events, Metanomski ruled.
+The video footage was inconsistent with the constable’s version of events, Metanomski ruled.
 And in his view, “the three strikes with the baton upon Jones were totally unnecessary.”

-The magistrate ordered South Australian police to pay the men $35,000 in legal costs after it was found that Schwarz had attacked them unlawfully.
+The magistrate ordered South Australian police to pay the men $35,000 in legal costs after it was found that the constable had attacked them unlawfully.

 The homeless men’s lawsuit against police